ipython/ipython/docs/source/install/kernel_install.rst

 .. note::

-    The lastest version of IPython has stopped suspport for Python 2, thus installing IPython on Python 2 will give you an older version of IPython (5.x series).
+    IPython 6.0 stopped support for Python 2, so installing IPython on Python 2 will give you an older version (5.x series).

 If you're running Jupyter on Python 2 and want to set up a Python 3 kernel, follow the same steps, replacing ``2`` with ``3``.